garden-io/garden/examples/cert-manager-ext-dns/README.md

 ### Folder structure

-In the following block you will find the structure that we followed for this tls-and-dns example.
+In the following block you will find the structure that we followed for this cert-manager-ext-dns example.

 ````bash
 ├── charts